ducto489/lib_ocr/README.md

-# OCR - Optical Character Recognition Engine
+# VietConizer:  Vietnamese OCR with NVIDIA DALI

 This repository provides a flexible and high-performance Optical Character Recognition (OCR) system built with PyTorch Lightning and accelerated using NVIDIA DALI for data loading.